 This, in my opinion, is the most important temple at Chakratirtha or Naimisharanya.
 Vishnu here is present in the form of a Chakra.
 Vishnu sitting on lotus flower is enclosed within his Chakra or wheel.
 It is a beautiful image carved on the wall, which looked like a black stone to me.
 It was nicely decorated with some relatively new Murtis around it.

 Next, we visited the Badri Narayan temple.
 On the day we visited many couples were doing rituals for their ancestors.
-We tip-toed around to have a quick darshan and we were back to where we started our circumambulation around the Chakratirtha at Naimisharanya.
+We tip-toed around to have a quick darshan and we were back to where we started our circumambulation around the Chakratirtha.